semantic-logs/spec/README.md

 ## Log Context

 Log context is context carried around between functions.
 In Java this is known as Mapped Diagnostic Context.
-In Go, `context.Context`.
+In Go `context.Context`.
 Semantic logging has no opinion on this.
 It is just more key-value pairs.

 ## Line Numbers

-Logs don't have meaningful line numbers.
+Log files don't have meaningful line numbers.

 ## Indexing